 The Oppo N1 is now available for sale in Singapore at S$769 at authorized retailers.
 If you’re considering to buy, OPPO is offering something to sweeten the deal!
 Contact OPPO via email (firstname.lastname@example.org) with your name, contact details, and mention Dejiki.com.
 Oppo will surprise you with a special promotional price!

-Thanks to Oppo and CROWD for inviting Dejiki.com to the Oppo N1 tour.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Thanks to Oppo and CROWD for inviting Dejiki.com to the Oppo N1 tour.Subscribe to dejiki.com or Like my Facebook page for notifications of updates: